-The news of the new Witcher series came in July, a few weeks before The Witcher is set to return to production on Season 2.
+The news of the new Witcher series came in July, a few weeks before The Witcher returned to production on Season 2.
 As of now, no production date or premiere date has been set for The Witcher: Blood Origin, but we already have some information regarding what to expect of the anticipated drama.
 Here's everything we know about The Witcher: Blood Origin so far.

-It will explain what led to The Conjunction of the Spheres.
-Set in an elven world 1,200 years before the events of The Witcher, Blood Origin will focus on a period of time that was never deeply explored in Sapkowski's novels or short stories that inspired the Netflix series or popular video games: the period leading up to the Conjunction of the Spheres.
+It will explain what led to the Conjunction of the Spheres.
+Set in an elven world 1,200 years before the events of The Witcher, Blood Origin will focus on a period of time that was never deeply explored in Andrzej Sapkowski's novels and short stories that inspired the Netflix series or popular video games: the period leading up to the Conjunction of the Spheres.

 It will reveal the origin of the first witcher.
 Once humans learned to harness magic, they were able to create a mutagenic tincture, the Trial of the Grasses, that would transform those who took it (and survived) into powerful warriors designed to fight monsters, aka witchers.
 Blood Origin will introduce viewers to the very first of the witchers and share the story of how they came to be.